kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/06_hello_world_Pods/transcript.md

 kubectl get pods pod-httpd -o yaml
 ```

 Also notice that I specified the pod's name in the command.
 That's to tell kubectl to only retrieve info for that one pod.
-This command outputs

-It essentially gives a full form version of the yaml file that we used to build this pod.
-It shows a lot of the defaults that were used for settings that we didn't explicitly specify in our yaml file.
+This yaml output is essentially the full form version of the yaml file that we used to build this pod.
+It shows a lot of the defaults that were used since we didn't explicitly specify all these setting in our yaml file.

 Another command that gives a lot of info is the describe command: